Tiny Homes, Affordable Permanent Housing for College Aged Foster Youth in California

 One of the most significant challenges for California foster youth sent out of foster care alone is finding a place to call home.
 Even “affordable housing” is out of reach, with long waiting lists and red tape in the way.

-At Finally Family Homes, it’s our mission to partner with youth aging out of foster care to help them achieve lasting success.
+At Finally Family Homes, it’s our mission to partner with young adults facing challenges -including those aging out of foster care to help them overcome barriers and achieve lasting success.
+We have built 2 tiny homes on wheels alongside former foster youth who are now homeowners!

 If you aren’t familiar with tiny homes on wheels, you may be wondering: